zhangyang2017/kaggle_house_prices/README.md

   - prediction

 ## One more thought <a id="3"></a>
-I wonder which way is better:
+I wonder :thinking: which way is better:
  - 1. going through each variable, studying their distributions and relationships with the target variable so that I can make the 'best' decision on feature selection;
  - 2. or, giving my model enough flexibility to pick up information on its own?

- Does #1 lead to overfitting the model?
+ Does #1 lead to overfitting the model? :thinking:

 ## Resources I used <a id="4"></a>